 Old Census Data

-The 1939 Registration was under the control of local government, not central government.
+The 1939 Registration was under the control of local government, not the central government.
 As it did not have the legal status of a census, it wasn’t “sealed for 100 years”.
 It is interesting to note that the 1939 data was actively used by local authorities for several years after WW2.
-They even marked-up the original documents to record when women might have changed from using their maiden names after marrying!
-The NHS are understood to have used (and updated) the 1939 Registration data until as recently as 1991.
+They even marked up the original documents to record when women might have changed from using their maiden names after marrying!
+The NHS is understood to have used (and updated) the 1939 Registration data until as recently as 1991.

 1841 Census for Wreningham – the enumerator was William Ottey Burton